CSU-ServerSide-Fall-23/Group_3/README.md

 EONET API is used in the project to get the location, names, and additional information for each disaster marker.

-To get data from the API, this [page](https://eonet.gsfc.nasa.gov/api/v3/events) contains the information, the data can be fetch and then used.
+To get data from the API, this [page](https://eonet.gsfc.nasa.gov/api/v3/events) contains the information, the data can be fetch.

 ## TESTING